 When asked to share her inspirations, it’s no surprise she favors a sense of touch.
 Just take the hand-thrown ceramic plant pot she collaborated on with L.A.-based ceramicist Victoria Morris.
-(The very first batch arrived at our offices this week, fresh from the kiln.)
 Here are some more of Kranz’s favorite things:

 Commune Design is one of my favorites.
 Pam Shamshiri, one of the partners there, is so talented.
 I check in quite frequently to see what she’s creating, and it’s always unique and beautiful.
 The lines and edges of these wood vessels give you a feel for the hands behind them.

 Moby’s music has a powerful effect on me, especially this album.
 It is joyful, emotional and sonically beautiful.
 The cover image with the white images against the sky was also an influence in the color direction of the new line of ceramic pots we created with Victoria Morris.
 All-white is something I’ve never done before.